James-0227/Components-and-Features/C, C#, C++/README.md

-This folder is for all, mainly C, C# and or C++ features.
+This folder is for all, mainly C, C# and or C++ components and features.

 NOTE FOR DEVELOPERS: Just for clarification, you can use other coding languages, if any, that are needed to make your feature or component in these folders work properly.